appium/appium/packages/appium/docs/en/guides/branch-testing.md

 - Run the following command in order to link the driver/plugin sources to the Appium server:
   `appium driver install --source=local <full_path_to_driver_folder_with_fetched_sources>` or
   `appium plugin install --source=local <full_path_to_plugin_folder_with_fetched_sources>`.
-- Restart the Appium server (`appium server --use-drivers=<driver_name>`) and check the list of loaded drivers.
+- Stop the Appium server if it is running and start it again (`appium server --use-drivers=<driver_name>`) to check the list of loaded drivers.
 If the linking succeeded then you must see the driver name and the path to its parent folder in the server logs.
 In case of a plugin it is required to explicitly request this plugin to be loaded upon server startup: `appium server --use-plugins=<plugin_name>`.